ruoranw/APIJSON/README-English.md

 ## <h2 id= "1">1.
 About <h2/>

-APIJSON is a JSON based internet communication protocol and an ORM library that largely simplifies the process of back-end API development.
-It also allows users to get data more quickly with self-defined form and fewer endpoints requests.
+APIJSON is a JSON based internet communication protocol exclusively for API design and an ORM library based on this protocal.
+APIJSON can largely simplifies the process of API development.
+It helps developers to build an automatic API with functions like CRUD, data search.

+By saving communication time between front-end and back-end developers and hours of API development work, it largely reduces costs of API development.

+APIJSON is recommanded to small to medium web applications that have decoupled front and back ends, such as startup company projects or company internal use projects.

 ### Features:
+#### For API developers:

+- APIJSON largely reduces API developers’ workload by reducing most API protocals design work and documentation work.<br />
+- APIJSON supports automatic permission verification, version management and SQL injection prevention.
+The API has no version, so developers no longer need to worry about the update of API protocals or the derivative documentation update.<br />
+- With these features, it saves communication time between front-end and back-end developers about the API design.<br />

-#### For getting data:
+#### For users:

-You can get any data by defining the specific information you want and send it to the server.<br />
-You can get different types of data by making just one request to the server.
-It's very convenient and flexible, and dosen't require different API endpoints with multiple requests.<br />
+- You can get many resources and different forms of data by making just a single request While typical REST APIs require loading from multiple URLs.
+Being convenient and flexible, it saves sending multiple requests with multiple API endpoints.<br />
-It provides CRUD(read and write), Fuzzy Search, Remote Function Calls，etc. You can also save duplicate data, see request history,etc.<br />
+- It provides CRUD(read and write), Fuzzy Search, Remote Method Invocation (RMI), etc. Other features include saving duplicate data, checking request history, etc.<br />

-#### For API design:
-APIJSON largely reduces API developers' workload by reducing most api design and documentation work.<br />
-With APIJSON, client developers will no longer be suffered from possible errors in documents, and it saves communication between server developers and client developers about APIs or documentations .<br />
-Server developers no longer need to worry about compatibility of APIs and documents with legacy apps.

 ### Examples:
 #### Get a User